Klagarge/BachelorThesis-OTSecurity/02-main/attacks/sniffing.typ

 = Sniffing Attack  <subj:attack-sniffing>

 #let body = [
   This attack consists in listening to the communication between two devices #cite(<Wikipedia-SniffingAttack2023>).
-Sniffing attack can be perform on every communication medium with more or less simplicity.
-The most vunerable are wireless communication because everybody can listen what's on the air.
-For example in @fig-attack-sniffing Alice send a message to Bob over the air without any encryption.
+Sniffing attack can be performed on every communication medium with more or less simplicity.
+The most vulnerable are wireless communication because everybody can listen to what's on the air.
+For example, in @fig-attack-sniffing Alice sends a message to Bob over the air without any encryption.
 Eve can listen to the message and read it.
-She know that Alice send a message to Bob and what the message is.
+She knew that Alice sends a message to Bob and what the message was.

-  A sniffing attack can be perform for get a secret information or understand a chemical recipe for example.
-The attack want in most case understand the message.
+  A sniffing attack can be performed to get secret information or understand a chemical recipe, for example.
+The attack wants in most case to understand the message.
 This attack can also be use for other attacks.

   == Security Measures
   To protect against sniffing attack, the communication must be encrypted.
 The encryption must be strong enough to not be broken by the attacker.
-A simple encryption by simetrical key worth it.
+A simple encryption by symmetrical key, worth it.
 A specific attention to the key exchange must be done.
-At least an exchange with Diffie-Hellman protocol is recommanded for been protected againt sniffing attack.
+At least an exchange with Diffie-Hellman protocol is recommanded for be protected against sniffing attack.
 ]

 #let fig = [